 I had my artist design this black tattoo sleeve for me.
 It contrasts with my colored tattoo sleeve and was created as sign of loss and mourning.

-In western cultures a black armband is often worn as a symbol that the wearer is in mourning.
+In western cultures, a black armband is often worn as a symbol that the wearer is in mourning.
 And this meaning translates across into tattoos.

 Historically, a solid black armband tattoo represents the loss of a loved one.
-In western cultures black is the color of death and mourning.
-And my black tattoo sleeve represents or symbolizes the act of carrying with me the memory of the deceased.
+In western cultures, black is the color of death and mourning.
+And my black tattoo sleeve represents or symbolizes, the act of carrying with me the memory of the deceased.
+It’s a more permanent black armband.

 Blackout Tattoos FAQ